Appearance

 Specify the logging level for the default console output.
 The default level is

-option to specify the logging level for a named log file.)Using the default
+WARN.
+(Use the--logfile-log-leveloption to specify the logging level for a named log file.)Using the default

-setting reduces the logs thatybrelay
+WARNsetting reduces the logs thatybrelaywrites tostderr.- --logfile

 Specify the name and location of a log file for